 Example from the Trends page on Mint

-My sheet contains little customizations like subcategories from my totals in mint, it all depends on what I consider is important to track separately.
+My sheet contains some customization like subcategories from my totals in Mint.
+It all depends on what I consider is important to track separately.
 It’s up to you to choose which category you feel might need a bit of extra tracking.

 By having a full year of expenses with each month side by side, it is often quite obvious when there is excess spending in one category, for example I am always surprised by how my ‘’gift’’ category goes up in December no matter how much I try not to go crazy with gifts.

 3. Create our budget based on the monthly average from my tracking sheet and on our spending objectives.